 The Zenhaven mattress is constructed with four layers of Dunlop latex.
 Each layer differs in firmness.
 The medium soft (4) side of the Zenhaven mattress has 1.5 inches of zoned latex above an additional 3 inches of latex.
 The firm side has 1.5 inches of firmer zoned latex and 3 inches of Dunlop latex for support.
 Pinholes in both comfort layers of latex create zones that are firmer beneath the torso and shoulders.

 The latex construction of the Zenhaven mattress makes it a durable mattress with plenty of edge support.
 The mattress regulates temperature, relieves pressure points, and facilitates movement.
 There is minimal off-gassing since it is made with all-natural materials.

-Zenhaven offers a 120-night sleep trial, but returns are subject to a $99 return transportation fee.
-The mattress is covered by a 20-year non-prorated warranty.
+Zenhaven offers a 365-night sleep trial, but returns are subject to a $99 return transportation fee.
+The mattress is covered by a lifetime warranty.
 There is a $99 transportation fee for warranty claims.
-The company also offers a fairness replacement option in years 3 through 20, meaning the customer can keep the original mattress and purchase a new one at a discounted price.Read our Full Zenhaven Review to learn more
+The company also offers a fairness replacement option beginning in year 3, meaning the customer can keep the original mattress and purchase a new one at a discounted price.Read our Full Zenhaven Review to learn more

 The organic cotton and wool cover wicks away heat and moisture.
 This keeps the mattress clean and dry.
 Airflow is increased by the 4-inch layer of aerated Talalay latex.
 This comfort layer is responsive and conforming, so it reduces tension throughout the body.
 It also creates an antibacterial surface for the mattress.
 The latex is zoned, so it is firmer underneath the lower back and lumbar region and softer under the shoulders and hips.
 The pocketed coil support base is also zoned for ergonomic support and pressure relief.
 A polyfoam base reinforces the coils.